Hugo-Dz/super-godot-galaxy/README.md

 ## Blender tutorial (for the starry skybox)

-You can find a quick toturial on how to create a starry night sky with Blender [here](https://x.com/HugoDuprez/status/1713973279147372546?s=20).
+You can find a quick tutorial on how to create a starry night sky with Blender [here](https://x.com/HugoDuprez/status/1713973279147372546?s=20).

 ## Tips to publish Godot 4 games on the Web